adolliou/SpiceFit/README.md

 - [saffron-spice](https://github.com/slimguat/saffron-spice) : Line fitting concepts.
 - [eispac](https://github.com/USNavalResearchLaboratory/eispac) : Fitting templates concepts.
 - [spice-line-fits](https://github.com/jeplowman/spice-line-fits) :  Skew correction of the SPICE PSF.

+## Acknowledgement

+If you use this package in your publication, you are welcome to cite it in the acknowledgment as : "This work uses the open-source SpiceFit package, version 0.1, available here : https://github.com/adolliou/SpiceFit"